-Here, you can add a translator by following the same steps as the setup wizard.
-You can also edit a translator’s language pairs by clicking the pencil icon.
+Here, you can add a translator or edit the existing translator’s language pairs by clicking the pencil icon.

 Once your translators are set up, you can see them in the list of translators in the Translation Basket.
 You can also assign the job to First available.
 This will give every translator with the required language pairs the chance to take the translation job when they are available.

 Please note: you will only see translators whose language pairs match the translation job.

 If you choose to translate your entire site automatically using Translate Everything mode, any user you add to your site as a translator can also act as an automatic translation reviewer.

 Translators can go to WPML → Translations to review automatic translation jobs in their language pairs.
 They are also notified via email when new automatic translation jobs in their language pairs are available for review.